Se Me Va la Voz: Music video

 The video was produced and directed by Gustavo Garzón.
 It is a continuation of "Estuve", where the story of a love triangle emphasizes the concept of karma, where each action has a reaction, its own effect equal or worse in magnitude, and this video entails the consequences of the betrayal.
 The final result is a video that narrates two stories in a different time.
-The videos had the participation of the Puerto Rican actor Luis Roberto Guzmán and Mexican actress Aislynn Derbez, who gives life to Alejandro's woman according to the script.
+The videos had the participation of the Puerto Rican actor Luis Roberto Guzmán and Mexican actress Aislinn Derbez, who gives life to Alejandro's woman according to the script.
 Adriana Ontiveros, a model from Jalisco also participated in the video.

 The state of Jalisco served as the set for the two videos.
 The first day was filmed in a Hacienda located 30 minutes from Guadalajara, hidden between nature and panoramic views to the ‘barranca of Hentitan’, birthplace of Don Vicente Fernández, Alejandro's father.
 Other shots were filmed in the city; in a very modern residence, a night club and in the streets of ‘la perla tapatia’.

 To shoot the videos, a High Definition Red One edition camera was used.
 The total duration for filming both videos was for more than 50 hours, with the staff support of 85 people approximately.
 Over a period of two days of filming more than 100 extras participated all natives of Guadalajara and the collaboration of 30 elements of security including, an ambulance, a crane, and several patrol cars.
 Pre-production, filming and post-production of both videos would take more than four weeks to finalize, including: editing, color correction and the review of all the details.